 It is said that these words were written on the walls of the Inner Temple in Luxor: ‘Have the wisdom to abandon the values of a time that has passed and pick out the constituents of the future.
 An environment must be suited to the age, and people to their environment.’

 From time immemorial, Egypt has been a source of inspiration to the world.
 What now does Egypt offer to the future?

-The threat to the environment, strategies for equality for women and girls, or on the influence and social impact of technology, or on the changes in a post-pandemic Egypt, or the role of the arts, education and culture in shaping the future – but you are not limited to these areas.
+The threat to the environment, strategies for equality for women and girls, the economic influence and social impact of technology, short-and long-term changes in a post-pandemic Egypt, the role of the arts, education and culture in shaping the future – but you are not limited to these areas.

 The standard of entries for competitions like this is usually high and choosing a winner is extremely difficult.
 The judges are particularly looking for originality of thought, a clear writing style, breadth of reading and a critical approach to sources.
 They are looking also for a clear structure to the essay and a clear rationale to the argument.